 How much do RNs and NPs earn?

-The average annual wage for NPs was $117,670, as of May 2020.
-The highest-earning sector of NPs is nurse anesthetists, who pull in $183,580 annually.
-NPs who work for local, state, and private hospitals earn on average $124,600.
+The average annual wage for NPs is $118,040.
+The highest-earning sector of NPs is nurse anesthetists, who pull in $202,470 annually.
 As with RNs, the lowest NP wage earners work for local, state, and private educational services.

 Another area of growth for NPs is psychiatric mental health.
 Even before a global pandemic placed focus on Americans’ mental health, psychiatric mental health NPs were in demand.
 As people struggle to cope with COVID-19 and other stressors in life, vacancies for this specialized NP position are expected to keep pace with demand.